Reaching the Winner's Corner

 That’s a powerful perspective, one which leads me to this last model…

-The big idea is that great companies start as a business built on a Vision for what their target market will be in at least five to ten years.
-The Vision must be explicit and compelling not just to align the organization around its Focus Filters, but in terms of the initial products and services... and how they will likely evolve.
+The big idea is that great companies start as a business built on a vision for what their target market will be in at least 5–10 years.
+The vision must be explicit and compelling not just to align the organization around its Focus Filters, but in terms of the initial products and services... and how they will likely evolve.

-This doesn’t mean a founder needs to be 100% right about the Vision, but they must be pretty confident before they get to work.
-Because thereafter, the Vision is likely to evolve.
-That’s an important distinction; while our Vision's “North Star” remains the same, we’re bound to learn the best approaches along the way.
-But we never lose sight of that North Star.
-My experience strongly suggests that companies that lose their Vision are destined to move from providing something unique and special to delivering a commodity.
+This doesn’t mean a founder needs to be 100% right about the vision, but they must be pretty confident before they get to work.
+Because thereafter, the vision is likely to evolve.
+That’s an important distinction; while our Vision's “Northern Constellation” remains the same, we’re bound to learn the best approaches along the way.
+But we never lose sight of that Northern Constellation.
+My experience strongly suggests that companies that lose their vision are destined to move from providing something unique and special to delivering a commodity.
 Great companies, just like life itself, must evolve to remain great.

 Subscribe to my Founder's Framework newsletter to discover how successful founders leverage proven frameworks to build thriving companies they’ll love forever.